-More recently, it has become clear that a suffix array complemented with additional information, called an enhanced suffix array or extended suffix array, can completely replace (because it is equivalent to) the suffix tree.
+Moreover, a suffix array can be complemented with additional information, called an enhanced suffix array or extended suffix array, and is then able to completely replace (because it is equivalent to) the suffix tree.
 Additionally, some problems have simpler algorithms on suffix arrays than on suffix trees (for other problems, the opposite is true).